 Things to remember:

-1. Carry sunscreen, scarf, sunglasses and hat/cap/sombrero as a protection from direct sunlight.
+Carry sunscreen, scarf, sunglasses, and hat/cap/sombrero as protection from direct sunlight.

-2. Carrying torch is a must, as Andaman is less developed and there are very little lights on the street at night.
+Carrying a torch is a must, as Andaman is less developed and there are very few lights on the street at night.

-4. If you are a birding enthusiast, a good pair of binoculars will come handy.
+If you are a birding enthusiast, a good pair of binoculars will come in handy.

-5. Do not forget to carry a first-aid kit as Andaman has very little facilities in terms of medical care.
+Do not forget to carry a first-aid kit as Andaman has very few facilities in terms of medical care.

-6. Choose comfortable footwear to walk-around.
+Choose comfortable footwear to walk around.
 Andaman has beaches and uneven terrain.
 You might be required to hike a few places to witness the most amazing views.

-8. Do not carry corals, orchids, exotic rocks etc. back home.
-It is a publishable offence.
+Do not carry corals, orchids, exotic rocks, etc. back home.
+It is a publishable offense.

-9. Do not interact with the local tribes (Jarawas).
-As per The Protection of Aboriginal Tribes Regulation, 1956 contacting, photographing or interacting with the Jarawas is prohibited.
+Do not interact with the local tribes (Jarawas).
+As per The Protection of Aboriginal Tribes Regulation, 1956 contacting, photographing, or interacting with the Jarawas is prohibited.